 Passive income was a foreign concept to me just a short time ago.
 And physician side gigs?
-Why in the world would a doctor want or need a side gig?
+Why in the world would physicians want or need side gigs?

 The problem was that I was stuck in the traditional narrative that the way to reach financial freedom and true wealth was to work hard, ask no questions, and eventually you retire.
 But the issue with this way of thinking is that the concepts of saving, investing, and creating cash flow are completely absent.

 Now…I am a huge fan of passive income and side gigs.
 I advocate for all physicians to pursue a side gig.
 Here’s why:

 First, let’s talk about what physician side gigs are not

 Side gigs are not endeavors to complicate your life or to further take time away from your family.
 Most doctors get squirmy thinking about a side gig because they don’t want to spend more of their time.
 In fact, they do the exact opposite.